golang-auth/go-gssapi/http/README.md

 ## Overview

-The package provides a wrapper around the standard `http.Client` that adds GSSAPI authentication support.
+The package provides a RoundTripper that adds GSSAPI authentication support as defined in [RFC 4559][rfc4559].
-It handles the negotiation of GSSAPI authentication tokens and the authorization header for HTTP requests.

 ## Basic Usage